FranciskaDendooven/atrium/README.md

 ## Features

-> Platform is public but only registerd users can participate
+> Platform is public but only registered users can participate.

 ### Acomplished so far:
 - Login and Register
 - Posts section CRUD actions: publish posts, comment, edit and delete
 - User Profile CRUD actions:
-    - edit your name and email
+    - edit your user name and email
     - change you password.
 - Forum styled pages for code, pay-it-forward, technews, and memejokes called BrainFarts